 This was my first reading in New York City, which was exciting.
 I wore a button-up shirt, tucked in, and nice black pants.
-I read poems from (my book) Santo Del Supermercado.
-I was nervous but did alright.
+I read poems from my (now unavailable) book Santo Del Supermercado, which was written during a month-long stay at the Hilton Hotel in Stamford, CT.
+I was nervous but read alright.

 Poncho read tweets from the recently passed @tree_bro.